SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

-`RegularJump`s are optimized for regular jumping algorithms like tau-leaping and hybrid algorithms. `ConstantRateJump`s and `MassActionJump`s are optimized for SSA algorithms. `ConstantRateJump`s and `VariableRateJump`s can be added to standard DiffEq algorithms since they are simply callbacks, while `RegularJump`s require special algorithms. `MassActionJump`s are currently specialized for pure discrete SSA simulations.
+`RegularJump`s are optimized for regular jumping algorithms like tau-leaping and hybrid algorithms. `ConstantRateJump`s and `MassActionJump`s are optimized for SSA algorithms. `ConstantRateJump`s, `MassActionJump`s and `VariableRateJump`s can be added to standard DiffEq algorithms since they are simply callbacks, while `RegularJump`s require special algorithms.

 #### Defining a Regular Jump